Illinois: Hispanic Americans

 If treated as a separate category, Hispanics are the largest minority group in Illinois, making up nearly a fifth of the population.
-Around 75% of the state's Hispanic population is Mexican-American, numbering 1,794,369 and making up 14.3% of the total population of the state.
+About 75% of the state's Hispanic population is Mexican-American, numbering 1,794,369 and making up 14.3% of the total population of the state.
 Illinois is home to the largest population of Mexican descent in the US outside of the Western United States.
 The second largest Hispanic group in Illinois are Puerto Ricans, numbering 211,676 and making up 9% of the Hispanic population and 1.7% of the total population.
 The state is also home to significant Central American and South American communities, including 44,373 Guatemalan-Americans, 41,047 Ecuadorian-Americans, and 42,101 Colombian-Americans.
 Hispanics are the second fastest growing demographic in Illinois after Asians, growing by 15% between 2010 and 2020, while the overall population of the state declined.

 The vast majority of Hispanics in Illinois live in Chicago or the surrounding suburbs, with 786,464 Hispanics living in the city of Chicago itself, making up nearly a third of the city's population.
-Many large suburbs of Chicago, including Aurora, Berwyn, Cicero, and Elgin, have either a majority or plurality Hispanic population.
+Many large suburbs of Chicago, including Aurora, Berwyn, Cicero, Elgin, and Waukegan have either a majority or plurality Hispanic population.
 The county with the highest share of Hispanic residents in the state, at 33.5% of the population, is Kane County, located on the western edge of the Chicago suburbs and including the cities of Elgin and Aurora.
 Hispanics have the lowest per-capita income of any major ethnic or racial group in Illinois, at $28,541.
 However, the Hispanic poverty rate, at 14.1%, is lower than that of Black residents, who have a poverty rate of 23%.
 Hispanic residents are the youngest demographic group in Illinois, with a median age of 30.7.

 While those of Hispanic ethnicity are not distinguished between total and partial Hispanic origin, 2021 estimates show that almost 10% of the state's Hispanic population also reported a non-Spanish European ancestry, with this group making up 1.7% of the state's total population.